yuvallevy135/create-nextj-session/README.md

 [Add SSH to Github](https://www.youtube.com/watch?v=nZYJKXXMvkM)

 Tasks to do:

 1.Start by doing the 'Getting Started' project of next.js:

 [Getting Started by Next.js](https://nextjs.org/learn/basics/create-nextjs-app)

-More option projects:
+More optional projects:

 1. Migrating from Create React App to Next.js using this link: